Sunshine + Lemon.

 Karina's Gluten-Free Lemon-Blueberry Muffin RecipeRecipe January 2014 by Karina Allrich.

 These bright, lemony muffins have a touch of flax seed meal for added fiber and virtuous all-around goodness.
 We bake dairy-free, so we used Earth Balance Sticks for our butter.
-But if you prefer your moo-cow butter, Baby, go right ahead.
+But if you prefer your full on dairy moo-cow butter, Baby, go right ahead.
+It'll be delicious!

 1 cup brown rice flour